Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 402 The VueJS Instance Lifecycle in Practice | 6min
 		- [ ] 403 Module Wrap Up | 1min
 		- [ ] 404 Module Resources & Useful Links | 1min
-	## Section 28: Moving to a "Real" Dev Workflow with Webpack & Vue CLI v2 12/12 | 30min
+	## S28: Moving to a "Real" Dev Workflow with Webpack & Vue CLI v2 12/12 | 30min
-	- [ ] Section 28: Moving to a "Real" Development Workflow with Webpack & Vue CLI v2 12/12 | 30min
+	- [ ] S28: Moving to a "Real" Development Workflow with Webpack & Vue CLI v2 12/12 | 30min
 		- [ ] 405 Module Introduction | 2min
 		- [ ] 406 Why do we need a Development Server? | 3min
 		- [ ] 407 What does "Development Workflow" mean? | 4min